FawziYassine/RNA-seq_FRDA/Results.md

 In comparison with the **CTL** group, the **FRDA** group showed a direct and significant downregulation of three antioxidant genes: **NQO1**, **TXN2** and **PRKAG1**.
 The downregulation of **PRKAG1** leads to the indirect downregulation of several other antioxidant genes  (like **SOD** and **HO-1**) because **PRKAG1** is involved in their expression.

 **Table1** shows the directly and significantly down-regulated antioxidant genes.
 The third column (Percentage of Controls) shows the percentage of average expression in **FRDA** samples of average expression in control samples.
+For example, frataxin gene (FXN) has average expression in **FRDA** samples that is equivilant to 32 % of average expression in **CTL** samples.

 **Table1**: The directly and significantly down-regulated antioxidant genes.

-Gene          |          Name                                  | Percentage of Controlsl (%)
+Gene          |          Name                                  | Percentage of Controls (%)
 ------------- | ---------------------------------------------- | ----------------------
 **NQO1**      | NAD(P)H Quinone Dehydrogenase 1                  | 66
 **TXN2**      | Thioredoxin-2                                    | 89